Natsu6767/Adaline/README.md

 # Implementation of Adaline

 This is an implentation of an ADAptive LInear NEuron (Adaline) in Python3.
-The code in this repository is based on the Adaline example given in the book: Python Machine Learning by Sebastian Raschka.
+The code in this repository is based on the Adaline example given in the book: "Python Machine Learning by Sebastian Raschka".

 ## AdalineGD